astral-sh/docs/site/uv/reference/settings/index.md

 ### \[[`exclude-newer`](#exclude-newer)\](#exclude-newer)

-Limit candidate packages to those that were uploaded prior to a given point in time.
+Limit candidate packages to those that were uploaded prior to the given date.

-Accepts a superset of [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339.html) (e.g., `2006-12-02T02:07:43Z`).
-A full timestamp is required to ensure that the resolver will behave consistently across timezones.
+Accepts RFC 3339 timestamps (e.g., `2006-12-02T02:07:43Z`), a "friendly" duration (e.g., `24 hours`, `1 week`, `30 days`), or an ISO 8601 duration (e.g., `PT24H`, `P7D`, `P30D`).

+Durations do not respect semantics of the local time zone and are always resolved to a fixed number of seconds assuming that a day is 24 hours (e.g., DST transitions are ignored).
+Calendar units such as months and years are not allowed.

 **Default value**: `None`